-Policy 4.D.5.3: The City shall adopt a Florida-Friendly landscape irrigation and xeriscape ordinance, and shall use the design standards as presented in the December 2006 Landscape Irrigation & Florida-Friendly Design Standards.
+Policy 4.D.5.3: The City shall adopt a Florida-Friendly landscape irrigation and xeriscape ordinance, and shall use the design standards as presented in the December 2006 Landscape Irrigation and Florida-Friendly Design Standards.

-Policy 4.D.5.4: Development within the Panama City North Planning Area (PCNPA) and the Goose Bayou Overlay District shall install reuse lines as a condition of any development approval.
+Policy 4.D.5.4: Development within the Panama City North Planning Area (PCNPA) and the Goose Bayou Overlay District shall be encouraged to install reuse lines as a condition of any development approval.

-E. Natural Groundwater Aquifer Recharge Sub-Element
+(E) Natural Groundwater Aquifer Recharge Sub-Element